wso2-extensions/esb-connector-redis/docs/workingWithSortedSetsInRedis.md

 ```

 **Properties**
-* redisKey: The name of the key.
+* redisKey: The name of the key where the sorted set is stored.
-* redisMin: The minimum value.
+* redisMin: The minimum score value.
-* redisMax: The maximum value.
+* redisMax: The maximum score value.

 **Sample request**